asaikali/quotes-oidc/README.md

-# quotes
+# quotes-oidc

-This application shows to use spring boot to build a self contained web application using.
+This application shows to use spring boot to build a self contained web application that is secured using OAuth2 / OpenId Connect.
+It leverages the following frameworks

 * Flyway
 * Spring Data JPA
 * Spring Security
 * SpringBoot [DevTools](https://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-devtools.html)

+# Required JDK

+**This demo only works on Java 8** due to incompatibility between some some third party libraries and Java 11.

+# Run The UAA and the app

+The application requires an OpenId Connect provider, the demo leverages the UAA from CloudFoundry.
+Use the command `./mvnw cargo:run -Puaa` to launch the UAA and wait until it fully started might take around 20 seconds.
+The `uaa.yml` file contains the configuration we have hardcoded a single user called `user` with password `password` the UAA runs on `http://localhost:8090`

+After the UAA launches run the spring boot app and visit it at `http://localhost:8080` you will be redirected to the UAA and can login after which you will be redirected back to the application.

 # DevTools